Lost Sole is a very challenging event, and participation presents numerous medical risks, many of which can be extremely serious or fatal.

 - Runners may not receive assistance outside of designated check points by anyone other than another registered active runner.
 This standard is enforced for fairness to all runners.
 Runners do not need to have a crew.

 - Dropping Out: If you find it necessary to drop from the race, you must do so at a check point.
-Notify the aid station captain and have the captain remove your bib number.
+Notify the aid station captain and have the captain note your number.
 Failure to do so may result in ban from future races.
 If you feel you cannot get to the nearest check point, call the given race official number & stay on the trail and a sweep will assist you.
 Do not leave the course without notifying a check point captain.
 If we can’t account for your whereabouts an expensive search and rescue operation will be initiated at your expense.

 - Mandatory Drop Out: Event officials and check point captains have the authority to pull a runner from the event should they deem it unsafe for the runner to continue.
 The runner must comply with this decision.